wolfieJ/terra-framework/packages/terra-focus-trap-manager/docs/README.md

 ## About

-FocusTrap components are used in a number of components (modals, popups, etc.) to ensure that TAB-based keyboard focus does not leave a given component.
+FocusTrap components are used in a number of components (modals, popups, etc.) to ensure that Tab-based keyboard focus does not leave a given component.
 However, problems arise when components that trap focus render child components that also trap focus.
-This problem is exacerbated by the level of composability that Terra wishes to provide with its component library, which prevents us from mitigating the problem directly through a targeted implementation strategy.
+This problem is exacerbated by the level of composability that Terra wishes to provide with its component library, which prevents it from mitigating the problem directly through a restricted implementation strategy.

-The FocusTrapManager was created to allow FocusTrap-rendering components to provide the the desire functionality while automatically accounting for the potential nesting of additional focus traps.
+The FocusTrapManager solves this problem by automatically pausing focus traps based on the current component hierarchy.
+To take advantage of this functionality, components that render a FocusTrap need to ensure that they are wrapped by a FocusTrapManager and implement their FocusTrap based on the FocusTrapManager's state.

 ## Usage